Why You Need to Ditch Your WordPress Contact Form

 ‘Contact Form 7’, though the most used WordPress contact form plugin, isn’t necessarily the most user friendly.
 It has the most basic user interface you can expect from a WordPress plugin when building contact forms.
 Even for a simple task like managing the form fields, you have to work with an interface that looks very much like a code editor.
 And as you already know, working with WordPress plugins shouldn’t require you to have any know-how of code editing.
 The interface should be as friendly as possible to someone who even has zero knowledge of code.

 When it comes to the interface, instead of using ‘Contact Form 7’, just switch over to the RegistrationMagic plugin.
 The switch will make you see how intuitive RegistrationMagic’s interface is.
 And how it allows you to do every operation from an interface that is just too easy on the eyes.
-You are not required to work with any code-like interface here and every field is sortable with a simple drag and drop action.
+You do not need to work with any code-like interface here and every field is sortable with a simple drag and drop action.

 2. Lack of Advanced Form Fields